-Still on the subject of alcoholic drinks, if Raki doesn’t sit well on your taste buds, the national brand of beer might.
-Efes Pilsen has won dozens of awards across the globe for its unique taste and this has led to spin-off versions including Efes Dark, Efes Light and Efes Ice, a slightly more subtle version.
+Alcoholic beverages are plentiful, so if Raki does not sit well on your taste buds, the national brand of beer might.
+Efes Pilsen has won dozens of awards across the beverage industry for its unique taste, and this has led to spin-off versions including Efes Dark, Efes Light and Efes Ice, a more subtle version.
 The company, formed in 1969, did well across the country, because of its unique style of advertising by sponsoring shop billboards and beach umbrellas.
 This all changed in 2014 when advertising regulations for alcohol became much stricter, but they are still the favoured brand of beer, followed by Tuborg.

-To end the evening, many Turks enjoy a strong cup of Turkish coffee, albeit the taste is rather gritty and strong to most foreigners.
-The kick from the unfiltered coffee results not from the beans itself but from a unique process of brewing roasted and grounded coffee beans.
-Similar versions are found across the Middle East and the hot drink is also firmly engrained in old social customs.
+Forget your cappuccino, to end the evening, because many Turks enjoy a strong cup of Turkish coffee, albeit the taste is gritty and intense to most foreigners.
+The bitterness and the kick from the unfiltered ground coffee results not from the beans itself but from a unique process of brewing roasted and grounded coffee beans.
+We find similar coffee drinks across the Middle East, and the hot drink is also engrained in old social customs.
 The practice has died out in the western parts of Turkey, but in the East, when a potential suitor visits the house of his desired bride; both will use the coffee-making process to gauge each other’s character.
 They assess a bride on her ability to make good coffee, while others say she will fill the cup with salt instead of sugar to determine the temper of her future husband.

 Put aside the ice tea, because a must-try while in Turkey is Ayran, a mixture of yoghurt, salt, and water, eaten at lunchtime with a kebab or other street food.
 Few foreigners like the taste, but Turks swear it is the answer to hangovers, and stomach aches.
-At the well-known fish boats of Galata Bridge in Istanbul, locals buy cheap fish sandwiches and if they don’t order Ayran, they will probably drink a glass of Salgam, which to foreigners is even more of a strange concoction.
-The fermented carrot and turnip juice mixed with salt and spices is another beverage said to be the perfect cure for a hangover.
-You should try it once although I strongly suspect, the acquired taste won’t become a favourite of yours.
+At the well-known fish boats of Galata Bridge in Istanbul, locals buy cheap fish sandwiches, and if they do not order Ayran, they will drink a glass of Salgam, which to foreigners is even more of a strange soft drink.
+The fermented carrot and turnip juice mixed with salt and spice is another beverage said to be the perfect cure for a hangover.
+You should try it once, although I suspect, the gained taste will not become a favourite of yours.

 Located in the historical heart of Istanbul, these Besiktas apartments overlook a green park with peaceful views and are available from two – three bedrooms in size.
 This is an excellent opportunity to relocate the family to the centre of the city.